Menu

 Here are a few things to keep in mind when planning your hike:

-If you’ve missed out, keep checking the booking system as people do cancel and you might be lucky and benefit from someone else’s cancellation.
+• Check for cancellations: If you’ve missed out, keep checking the DOC booking system; people do cancel all the time—you might be lucky and benefit from someone else’s cancellation.
 That’s how we ended up on our Routeburn adventure.

 Fees vary depending on the season and whether you’re considered residing in New Zealand or not.
-For the 24/25 summer season, the hut fee for international hikers is NZ$120 per night.
+For the 25/26 summer season, the huts for international hikers were NZ$132 per night.

-You can easily organise a bus transfer to either trailhead.
-It’s much easier to start at Routeburn Shelter (70km from Queenstown) though and finish at The Divide Shelter (250km from Queenstown) as your long bus trip will be at the end when you’re stuffed anyway.
+It’s much easier to start at Routeburn Shelter and finish at The Divide Shelter (East to West).
+This way, your 4-hour bus trip will be at the end of the hike when you’re stuffed anyway.

 If starting at The Divide, you might want to stay in Te Anau pre-hike and get an earlier bus in the morning then.